 Frequently Asked Questions

-Yes, beet skins are edible and contain fiber and nutrients, but they tend to be on the bitter side.
-I like to peel the skins once cool enough to handle them, just after the beets are done cooking.
+Yes, beet skins are edible and contain fiber and nutrients, but they tend to be bitter.
+I like to peel the skins once they are cool enough to handle, just after the beets are done cooking.

 If the beets are not cooked all the way through, close the lid and pressure cook for another 2-3 minutes.

-Raw beets will have an off-odor, and discoloration, and will soften in texture.
+Raw beets will have an off-odor and discoloration and soften in texture.
 Discard any beets that have gone bad before cooking.

-If you purchase a bunch of beets that vary in size, you can cut any large ones in half and still cook them with the smaller beets.
-Base the cooking time off of the beet with the largest diameter.
+If you purchase a bunch of beets that vary in size, you can cut any large ones in half and still cook them with the smaller ones.
+Base the cooking time on the beet with the largest diameter.

 Cooked beets will last for 4 days in an airtight container in the fridge or up to 3 months in the freezer.